amesar/mlflow-resources/MLflow_FAQ.md

 ## Databricks MLflow

-### How do I access Databricks MLflow from outside Databricks?
+### How do I externally access Databricks MLflow?

-There are several ways run the MLflow CLI or API against a managed Databricks MLflow tracking server.

-There are several ways to externally access managed Databricks MLflow.
-The following information applies to both the MLflow CLI and programmatic access.
+There are several ways to access a Databricks MLflow tracking server from outside Databricks.

 See the Databricks documentation page `Access the MLflow tracking server from outside Databricks` - [AWS](https://docs.databricks.com/applications/mlflow/access-hosted-tracking-server.html) or [Azure](https://docs.microsoft.com/en-us/azure/databricks/applications/mlflow/access-hosted-tracking-server).

-1. With .~/databrickscfg and no profile specified.
+1. With `.~/databrickscfg` and no profile specified.
 The host and token are picked up from the DEFAULT profile.
 ```
 export MLFLOW_TRACKING_URI=databricks
 ```
-2. Specify profile in  ~/.databrickscfg.
+2. By specifying a profile in  `~/.databrickscfg`.
 ```
 export MLFLOW_TRACKING_URI=databricks://MY_PROFILE
 ```
-3. To override ~/.databrickscfg values or without ~/.databrickscfg file.
+3. Without using `~/.databrickscfg` file or to override `~/.databrickscfg` profiles.
 ```
 export MLFLOW_TRACKING_URI=databricks
 export DATABRICKS_HOST=https://myshard.cloud.databricks.com